-Chef Ken Koenig, CCC, CCE, ACE, Department Chair Chef Chip Cooper, CCE, ACE
+Chef Ken Koenig, CCC, CCE, Department Chair, Chef Chip Cooper, CCE, & Chef Lynette Evans, CC Debbie Guercio, Industrial Assistant

-MISSION: Lake Technical College's mission is to meet the educational needs of the community by offering a variety of high quality career-technical training opportunities.
+The mission of Lake Technical College is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.

-Lake Technical College prohibits discrimination in admission to, or access to, or employment in its programs and activities on the basis of race, color, national origin, sex or sexual orientation, marital status, age, religion, disability, genetic information, gender identity or expression, or any other characteristic prohibited by law.
-The district provides equal access to district facilities to the Boy Scouts and other patriotic youth groups, as required by the Boy Scouts of America Equal Access Act.
+Lake Technical College does not discriminate on the basis of race, religion, color, national origin, gender, genetic information, age, pregnancy, disability, or marital status in its educational programs, services or activities, or in its hiring or employment practices.
+The district also provides access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boy Scouts of America Equal Access Act, or any other youth group listed in Title 36 of the United States Code as a patriotic society.

-charting new directions 2001 Kurt Street, Eustis, FL 32726 - (352) 589-2250 www.laketech.org
+2001 Kurt Street, Eustis, FL 32726 - (352) 589-2250 www.laketech.org

-LAKE TECHNICAL COLLEGE Commercial Foods and Culinary Arts
+LAKE TECHNICAL COLLEGE Professional Culinary Arts and Hospitality